virtmerlin/aws-sample-lab-cw-dashboard/README.md

 # aws-sample-lab-cw-dashboard
 ### Summary

-This project uses the [AWS CDK](https://aws.amazon.com/cdk/) (Cloud Development Toolkit) to create a CW Dashboard & CW Alarms based on objects that are tagged for the event.
+This project uses the [AWS CDK](https://aws.amazon.com/cdk/) (Cloud Development Toolkit) to create a CW Dashboard & CW Alarms based on objects that can be tagged in AWS.
+The project can be used to automatically create/update Dashboard & Alarms with base KPIs to monitor for Peak Events.

 ![DashBoardImage](https://github.com/virtmerlin/aws-sample-lab-cw-dashboard/blob/master/images/dashboard.png "dashboard")